TheGreatRambler/SwiTAS/README.md

 # SwiTAS

+# This toolkit does not work on the most recent versions of Switch homebrew, go to alternatives like [tas-script](https://github.com/hamhub7/tas-script)
 A TAS toolkit for the Nintendo Switch.
 Usuable via hardware, homebrew and emulator.
 Join [the Discord](https://discord.gg/3zDmqpQ)!

 # [RELEASES HERE](https://github.com/TheGreatRambler/SwiTAS/releases)